 Yes.
 Rules in Alberta apply to all cities and all roads within the province.

 Anything that takes your attention and eyes off the road could be considered a distraction.
-Distracted driving is a lot more than texting and driving.
+Distracted driving is more than just texting and driving.

 Yes.
 You can get a ticket for distracted driving in Alberta.

 Yes.
-The Traffic Safety Act in Alberta outlines distracted driving laws, fines, and penalties.
+The Traffic Safety Act in Alberta outlines the laws, fines, and penalties related to distracted driving.

 Distracted driving laws in Alberta came into effect on September 1st, 2011.